Jerin-Abraham-George/POWER-BI-And-The-Chamber-of-Dashboards/Tech-Support-Dashboard/README.md

 ### 3️⃣ SLA & Global View Page
 - SLA achieved vs. violated for first response and resolution
-- SLA breakdown by priority and channel
+- SLA breakdown by priority & channel
 - Global heatmap for tickets by country and issue type

 ### 4️⃣ Agent's Performance